 A few simple changes will help you look better sure, but most importantly, you’ll feel better.
 Your body will thank you for it.
 There are a few healthy eating habits that you can practice every day that will help you achieve your goals.
 A healthier you isn’t a quick overnight fix.
 But it can be done!

 Now I know that drinking water isn’t exactly a healthy “eating” habit.
 But considering that we generally drink with every meal, it’s vital.
 Water makes up between 50-65% of the human body.
 Clearly, it’s important.
 And the best part about this habit is that it’s FREE!
-Check out the drink prices next time you go out to a restaurant.
-In my area, it’s between $1.50 and $3 for tea, coke, or anything else that’s non alcoholic.
+Check out the drink prices the next time you go out to a restaurant.
+In my area, it’s between $1.50 and $3 for tea, coke, or anything else that’s nonalcoholic.
 That’s a minimum of $6 extra bucks for a family of four if you don’t choose water.
-But, the main reason to adopt a water habit is the health benefits.
+But, the main reason to adopt a water habit is health benefits.

 12 ounces of coke is at least 150 calories.
-And chances are if you order coke or any other soda at a restaurant, they’ll refill your drink again and again.
+And chances are if you order a coke or any other soda at a restaurant, they’ll refill your drink again and again.
 You could end up sinking about 600 calories on beverages alone!
 And those gas station drinks can add up to tons more.
-You buy the bigger size because it’s a deal.
+You buy a bigger size because it’s a deal.
 There goes 300+ calories right there.
 Along with more sugar than you’re supposed to consume in one day.

 Stick with water.
 Hydrate your body and you’ll see a difference in your skin immediately.
 Down a gallon of water in a day and see how much better you feel.
 Another added benefit of drinking water is you feel full.
 Try a glass of water before you sit down to eat and see if you eat as much food.
 Sometimes when we think we’re hungry, it’s actually our body telling us we need more water!
 Try it.
 Free and easy.
 If you’ve got a big soda habit, this will be hard.
 But it’s worth it.
 You’ll save calories and money!